TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ### 0.4.0
 * General
     * Overhauled Executioner and Nemesis Commando entirely.
+BE SURE TO RESET YOUR CONFIG.
     * Reimplemented survivor-related unlocks.
 Executioner is intentionally unlocked by default now.
     * SS2 Survivors have item displays for all base and SOTV items.
     * Added significantly more configs, split into individual files.
 You can now disable events individually, disable equipments, and items that were lacking in configurable options now have them.